AN0NCER/an0ncer.github.io/README.md

 >Note: To convert a percentage to a decimal number, you need to divide the percentage value by 100.
 For example, 50% is 0.5 in decimal format.

 ___

+I keep making news slider (trailers).
+The functionality will include:

+- Trailer data (video, audio, id, anime, image)
+- Direct inclusion of video + audio from google server
+- Additional **`YT.Player`** library if there are problems with the main server

+This list of trailers will be changed every Sunday.
+To do this, I am writing a node js and python script that will select the actual trailers of this week.

+All changes are in another branch (**main-page**)
+___